Everspeed

 Everspeed is a French holding company for motorsport related companies.
 The company was founded by Jacques Nicolet as JN Holding.
 The company was renamed as Everspeed in 2016.

 History

 Jacques Nicolet took over Saulnier Racing in January 2007.
 He later founded JN Holding on 14 December 2007.
 Saulnier Racing was rebranded as OAK Racing in early 2009.
-The following year Nicolet and business partner Joël Rivière bought the assets of Pescarolo Sport for €400,000.
-Until 2013 Pescarolo Sport kept competing in various endurance racing series under their own name.
-The assets were also use to start Onroak Automotive in 2012.
+The following year, Nicolet and business partner Joël Rivière bought the assets of Pescarolo Sport for €400,000.
+Until 2013, Pescarolo Sport kept competing in various endurance racing series under their own name.
+The assets were also used to start Onroak Automotive in 2012.

 In 2016 the group bought the struggling engine builder Sodemo.
 Sodemo was owned by a number of shareholders.
-The companies founder Guillaume Maillard was a minority shareholder while Luxemburg based private equity firm Finext was the majority shareholder.
+The companies founder Guillaume Maillard was a minority shareholder, while Luxembourg based private equity firm Finext was the majority shareholder.

 Divisions

 One of the Ligier JS P3 cars built by Onroak Automotive.

 One of the Mygale M14-F4 cars built by Mygale.